Dual (Heroes): Plot

 In the past, Hiro climbs off the flagpole.
 He goes downstairs and finds Young Hiro holding the healed dove, and mourning the death of his mother.
 Hiro asks Young Hiro for his help finding a piece of paper with numbers and figures: the formula.
 He promises Young Hiro he can save tomorrow and Young Hiro agrees.
 They manage to get into the safe, taking the formula, when Kaito catches them.
 He sends Young Hiro to bed and attacks Hiro with a sword.
 Hiro rips the formula in half and is rescued by Daphne and Ando before Kaito can kill him.
 Unfortunately, Hiro dropped the two halves of the formula in the past and Kaito retrieves them.

 Daphne returns Ando and Hiro to the present.
 Ando explains that he now has powers and Hiro says that he was about to destroy the formula.
 Daphne takes Hiro to Pinehearst to retrieve it in the present.
 They arrive to find Tracy has frozen open Arthur’s safe and has the formula.
 Hiro forcibly takes the formula, knocking Tracy out when she insults him.

 At Pinehearst, Peter is demolishing the laboratory and Mohinder warns him that the formula is highly combustible, before Flint throws him against a wall, stunning him.
 Flint and Peter tip over the main tank of formula, which spills over Mohinder and wakes him up.
 His mutated skin fades away while Flint prepares to blow the place up.
 Peter wants to get the people out, but Flint says he doesn’t care.
 Nathan hits him over the head, stunning him, and then punches Peter and knocks his legs out from under him.
 Flint wakes up and ignites the puddles of formula, setting the lab ablaze.
-Peter grabs a dose of the formula and injects himself, partially restoring his powers, then flies with Nathan into the sky just as the laboratory explodes.
+Peter grabs a dose of the formula and injects himself, gaining himself an ability, then flies with Nathan into the sky just as the laboratory explodes.

 At Primatech, Noah, Angela, Claire and Meredith discover that the security guards are dead and the building is on emergency lockdown.
 Sylar tells them over the loudspeakers that he's killed Arthur and that he's now going to show them that they are all monsters like him.
 The group arms themselves and split up to find Sylar.

 Claire and Angela enter the study, while Noah and Meredith reach the surveillance room.
 Sylar informs them that they’re not hunting him: he’s hunting them.
 He offers Claire a chance to escape with Noah and Meredith if she kills Angela.
 When Claire refuses, Sylar tells her to talk to Noah about how he and Elle turned him into a monster.
 After considering Angela for a brief moment, Claire cocks the shotgun and shoots the intercom instead, and she labels Sylar as the true monster.